IBM/industry-solns-tech2025-ai-lab/docs/lab/lab-parta-prep-overview-notebook.md

     ![alt text](../images/select-param-set.png)

-2. Open the parameter set in a new window.
-Keep this window open until you have added the API key to the notebook.
-To open in a new window:
+2. Open the parameter set in a new tab.
+Keep this tab open until you have added the API key to the notebook.
-    * On Mac: hold down the Command (⌘) key + click the parameter set name.
-    * On Windows: Ctrl + click the parameter set name.

 3. Copy the API key value under the **Default value** column.
 You will be pasting it in the next couple of steps.
     * Highlight the keys value
         * On Mac: **Command (⌘) key + C** to copy the key